anquanscan/sec-tools/README.md

 [gosec](https://github.com/securego/gosec): Golang security checker
 [Hacking-Tools-Repository](https://github.com/Gexos/Hacking-Tools-Repository): A list of security/hacking tools that have been collected from the internet.
 Suggestions are welcomed.
 [admin-finder](https://github.com/Ramalingasamy012/admin-finder): This tool is used to find the admin login page of a website.
 [pdfcrack](https://github.com/machine1337/pdfcrack): An Advanced tool to Crack Any Password Protected PDF file.
 A very user friendly script especially for noob hackers.
+[FEUP-FSI](https://github.com/marhcouto/FEUP-FSI): :mortar_board: FSI -> L.EIC/M.EIC - FEUP, 2021-2022